 - Pinterest boards

-- The Residential Organizing Guidebook in the Certified Organizer course training materials has lots of product ideas.
+- The Residential Organizing Guidebook in the Certified Master Professional Organizer course training materials has many product ideas.

-I am really happy to hear the Organizing Plan of Action (OPA) helped you plan the project.
-For me, it gives me a clear direction on what the client wants to accomplish.
+I am happy to hear the Organizing Plan of Action (OPA) helped you plan the project.
+It gives me a clear direction on what the client wants to accomplish.
 As far as time spent researching, shopping, and preparing an OPA, here are a few ideas: